 - Pumpkin seeds are a good source of beta-carotene, promoting better skin and eye health.

-The traditional way of roasting pumpkin seeds involves a cookie sheet, an oven, and a whole lot of hoping that the seeds will become crunchy enough without being burnt to a crisp.
-With the advent of the air fryer, that struggle is now a thing of the past — this culinary gadget can create perfectly toasted seeds in about 10 minutes.
+The traditional method for roasting pumpkin seeds involves a cookie sheet, an oven, and a whole lot of hoping that the seeds will become crunchy enough before becoming burnt to a crisp.
+With the advent of the miracle small appliance that is the air fryer, that struggle is now a thing of the past — this culinary gadget can create perfectly toasted seeds in about 10 minutes.

 Don’t have an air fryer yet?
 You should get one ASAP!
 With an air fryer, you can give frozen foods a crispy crunch, make healthier fried foods (with barely any fattening oil), and reheat leftovers in a manner that puts your microwave to shame.
-And, of course, you can cook your pumpkin seeds in it as well.
+And, of course, you can also cook your pumpkin seeds in it.

-This basic recipe for air fryer roasted pumpkin seeds takes minutes to make and is a healthier alternative to chips and other crave-worthy, but not-so-healthy, crunchy snacks.
-With just a few basic ingredients, you’ll be munching in no time.
+This basic recipe for air fryer roasted pumpkin seeds takes minutes to make and is a healthier alternative to chips and other crave-worthy but not-so-healthy, crunchy snacks.
+With just a few basic ingredients and 20 to 25 minutes of time, you’ll be munching on a healthy, homemade snack.

-- Toss the rinsed and dried pumpkin seeds in a bowl with the vegetable oil.
+Step 1: Toss the rinsed and dried pumpkin seeds in a bowl with vegetable oil.

-Feel free to personalize the recipe by adding the spices of your choice, in addition to or in place of the salt and pepper, such as paprika, Old Bay seasoning, cinnamon and sugar, garlic salt, and any other of your favorite spices and flavors.
+Feel free to personalize the recipe by adding the spices of your choice, in addition to or in place of the salt and pepper, such as paprika, Old Bay seasoning, ranch dressing seasoning, cinnamon and sugar, garlic salt, and any other of your favorite spices and flavors.

 Sure you can buy pumpkin seeds in your grocery store all year long, but there’s nothing like making them yourself and snacking on them while they’re warm and crunchy!
 Now that pumpkin season is in full swing, make sure you don’t waste one single seed.
 Simply wash, dry, and season them to taste, then pop them in your air fryer for a salty or sweet snack that’s just as nutritious as it is delicious.